Ukraine: Russia will test our mettle, says Liz Truss

 However, Nato insists it will keep its open door policy, and has been increasingly concerned an invasion is on the cards.

-Armed Forces Minister James Heappey said the West had seen Russian troop movement towards the border continue, telling BBC Breakfast: "For all of the talk of de-escalation in Moscow, I am afraid what we are seeing is the opposite and we are very worried about it."
+The Nato chief's comments were echoed by Armed Forces Minister James Heappey, who said the West had seen Russian troop movement towards the border continue, telling BBC Breakfast: "For all of the talk of de-escalation in Moscow, I am afraid what we are seeing is the opposite and we are very worried about it."

-He said there was "still a diplomatic avenue to pursue" between President Putin, and both the US and European countries.
+He also said there was "still a diplomatic avenue to pursue" between President Putin, and both the US and European countries.

-But he warned invasion was still a possibility, adding: "The consequence of what is going on at the moment could be a major modern army crosses a border and collides with another major modern army and tens of thousands of people - military and civilian - get killed or injured in the process.
+But the minister warned invasion was still a possibility, adding: "The consequence of what is going on at the moment could be a major modern army crosses a border and collides with another major modern army and tens of thousands of people - military and civilian - get killed or injured in the process.

 "This is something of real urgency.
 We need to get the diplomatic track up and running [and] there is lots of efforts to make that so.